This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 From La Seu d’Urgell, it’s a hop and skip to Andorra, the sovereign landlocked country that crowns the Pyrenees.
 We’re on the fence about this tiny microstate, which we thought was a little… odd.
 But if you want to tick another European country off your list, now is the time!

-From here, a spectacular drive through the foothills of the Pyrenees took us to Figueres via La Garrotxa Natural Park, known for its many extinguished volcanoes and Castellfollit de la Roca, the town built of a basalt cliff.
+From here, a spectacular drive through the foothills of the Pyrenees took us to Figueres via La Garrotxa Natural Park, known for its many extinct volcanoes and Castellfollit de la Roca, the town built on a basalt cliff.
 Figueres, the birthplace of artist Salvador Dalí, houses the Teatre-Museu Gala Salvador Dalí, which is worth a visit if you like Surrealism.

 We’re heading south now, bypassing Girona (which is worthy of a visit all of its own if you have time) in favour of the Costa Dorada beach resorts of Calella de Palafrugell and Tossa de Mar.